Things to see and do in Auckland

 Hit the water

-You might be hitting the water on your big day already, but take some time to enjoy all the other water activities Auckland has to offer and see it from another perspective.
+You might be hitting the water on your big day already, but take some time to enjoy all the other water activities Auckland has to offer.

-Auckland’s Whale and Dolphin Safari takes you out on the beautiful Hauraki Gulf, one of the most biologically and geographically diverse marine parks in the world.
-Enjoy the scenic cruise onboard the luxury power catamaran, then watch the dolphins and whales at play in the pristine waters.
+Head out on a whale and dolphin spotting safari in the beautiful Hauraki Gulf, one of the most biologically and geographically diverse marine parks in the world.
+Enjoy the scenic cruise on your way out into the gulf, then watch the dolphins and whales at play in the pristine waters.